beshu-tech/readonlyrest-docs/kibana.md

   [savedobjects-service] [.kibana] MARK_VERSION_INDEX_READY -> DONE. took: 20ms.
   [savedobjects-service] [.kibana] Migration completed after 143ms
 ```

-* now Kibana will have migrated the tenancy index, like it did with the main `.kibana` index.
+Now Kibana will have migrated the tenancy index, like it did with the main `.kibana` index.

 ### Using RoR with a reverse proxy